evkx/evkx.github.io/content/models/skoda/enyaq_iv/ENYAQ_RS_iV/_index.md

 ---
 title: SKODA ENYAQ RS iV
 linktitle: ENYAQ RS iV
-description: SKODA ENYAQ RS iV is an all-electric SUV with a WLTP range of up to 514 km (319 miles).
-EVKX.net have all the details.
+description: "SKODA ENYAQ RS iV is an all-electric SUV with a WLTP range of up to 514 km (319 miles).
+EVKX.net have all the details. "
 weight: 10
 hidden: true
 ---